 Any boxed brownie will work fine.
 I usually stick to the basics like “fudge brownie” but just use whatever you have on hand or can find.

 Of course!
 You can either make your own frosting or use a pre-made can.
 Personally, I usually just put a scoop of vanilla ice cream with a drizzle of caramel sauce on top.

-Looking for more chocolate desserts?
+Looking for more brownie recipes?
 Check out these recipes!